 - MKT 492 - Customer Loyalty

-- Burnham, Thomas A, and Bret Leary, "Word of Mouth Opportunity: Why Recommendation Likelihood Overestimates Positive Word of Mouth," Journal of Marketing Theory and Practice, forthcoming.
+- Burnham, Thomas A., and R. Bret Leary (2018), “Word of Mouth Opportunity: Why Recommendation Likelihood Overestimates Positive Word of Mouth,” Journal of Marketing Theory and Practice, 26 (4), 368-389

 Thomas is married and has two children attending schools in Reno.
 He loves living in Reno with its easy access to hiking, camping, and especially mountain biking.
 He speaks fluent, if rusty, Spanish and a smattering of Guarani.
 He holds a private pilot's license and a class C California contractor's license.